 Q01 – When did you decide you wanted to become a writer?

 The first story I wrote (In Persian) was when I was eleven.
-The name was “Three Bears”, a fantasy, mixture of Shrek and other my favorites characters.
+The name was “Three Bears”, a fantasy, a mixture of Shrek and other my favorites characters.

-At that time no one believed me and nobody cared my ideas and writings, so I gave up at thirteen and started reading horror fictions.
+At that time no one believed me and nobody cared about my ideas and writings, so I gave up at thirteen and started reading horror fictions.
 When I entered college, I started writing again, but this time in English.

 Q02 – How long have you been writing?

 For four years and this time I’m not going to give up this career.